Markoluik/Ck2-Modding/README.md

 #### Gameplay:
 - Trait Softcap Exterminated - No more random events to remove personality traits when have over 5 of them
 #### Decisions:
-- Added a Submenu where you can find all your retainers
+- Added a "Employment List" submenu where you can find all your retainers.
+It hides all other decisions in the game
 #### UI:
 - Changed Orange Wikipedia Icon to a Blue Wikipedia Icon